hashbang/book/content/docs/security/Strategy.md

 #### Examples

 ##### We need Redis nodes but don't have the resources to self-host today
-* AWS Provides Elasticache which is turn-key vanilla redis
+* AWS provides ElastiCache which is turn-key vanilla Redis
 * We can easily port the data to our own servers at any time if forced

 ##### We need a system to manage credentials/rights for servers
-* IAM and KMS are powerful, but not portable.
+* IAM and KMS are powerful, but not portable
 * Favor rights management via pub/sub and open tools like Vault where possible

 ##### We need to reliably scale custom applications